 After the surgery, temporary dressings or bandages are applied to the incision sites.
 Small tubes may be temporarily placed under the skin to remove any excess blood or fluid that may be collected after the surgery.
-Once the tubes and temporary dressings are removed, patient is advised to wear compression garment (for 4-6 weeks) to minimize the swelling and support the arms during the healing phase.
-There may be swelling, bruises, discomfort or tightness at the arms and under arms for several days that can be controlled with oral medications.
+Once the tubes and temporary dressings are removed, the patient is advised to wear a compression garment (for 4-6 weeks) to minimise the swelling and support the arms during the healing phase.
+There may be swelling, bruises, discomfort or tightness at the arms and underarms for several days that can be controlled with oral medications.
 Regular cold compression to the operated sites may reduce the postoperative swelling.
-Oral antibiotics and analgesics will be prescribed to reduce the risk of infection and postoperative pain respectively.
-Stitches will be removed 7-14 days after the surgery.
+Oral antibiotics and analgesics will be prescribed to reduce the risk of infection and postoperative pain, respectively.
+Stitches will be removed on 7-14 days after the surgery.
 The final result of surgery will appear within several weeks or months, but it may take up to a year for incision lines to fully refine.

-- Regular application of antibiotic ointment and cleaning the operated areas for the first 1 week after the surgery
+- Regular application of antibiotic ointment and cleaning the operated areas for the first one week after the surgery

 - Bed rest with your arms elevated to reduce swelling

 - Avoid excessive arm movement or weight lifting for the first 10-14 days after surgery

 - Arm movement should be limited for up to 4 weeks following the surgery

 - Resume regular activities between 4 and 6 weeks after an arm lift